-This lesson was inspired by an Artsonia project I LOVED on Pinterest.
+This Valentine Op-Art lesson was inspired by the art of British artist Bridget Riley.
 I knew that the boys in my 5th grade class were not going to go for the traditional valentine project this year, so adding a heart to an Op-Art hand drawing seemed like the perfect compromise!

 I’ve done this project a few times now, and some of my 5th, 6th and 7th graders have struggled with it a bit.
 So, through trial and error I came up with a slightly different approach than the directions I first found via Pinterest.
 I think it’s easier this way…. try it and let me know what you think!